NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

 - Implement hierarchical groupings of accounts.
 - AWS service and API actions access control

+#### Service Control Policies (SCPs)
 It is possible to centrally control permissions for the accounts in the organization by using the **Service Control Policies (SCPs)**.
 SCPs enable to place restrictions on the AWS services, resources, and individual API actions that users and roles in each account can access.

+- SCPs can ba applied to the organization root, an individual member account, or an OU.
+- SCPs affects all IAM users, groups, and roles within an account, including the AWS account root user.
+- You can apply IAM policies to IAM users, groups, or roles.
+You cannot apply an IAM policy to the AWS account root user.

 #### Organizational Units
 In AWS Organizations, accounts can be grouped into an Organizational Unit (OU) to make it easier to manage accounts